craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Cultures.md

 You gain a +2 to your Constitution Score and a +1 to your Wisdom Score.
 You are proficient with the Nature and Survival Skills.
 You know [[Kantine (language)]] and [[Arthurian (language)]].

+In addition,

 ## Actstow / Cenva Minyo

+You spent your life before adventure in the Actstow Hills.
+You may have lived in a home within a suspended forest village or in the tunnels in the hills themselves.

 # North Eastern
 ## Church of the White Flame
 ## Waster Nomad